Researchers Find Ancient Maya Farms in Mexican Wetlands

 Identifying possible roads is important for another interest of the UC researchers — ancient Maya marketplaces.
 Dunning and Carr are working at Yaxnohcah with researchers, such as Kathryn Reese-Taylor from the University of Calgary and Armando Anaya Hernandez from Universidad Autónoma de Campeche, to unlock the mysteries of the ancient Maya economy.
 Additionally, they and graduate student Thomas Ruhl have been analyzing NASA’s LIDAR imagery across the Yucatan Peninsula to identify more ancient marketplaces.

-Unlike pyramids or even many homes, marketplaces had no foundations or permanent structures, researchers said.
+Researchers said that marketplaces had no foundations or permanent structures, unlike pyramids or many homes.
 They were built on low platforms or cleared areas, perhaps like a seasonal fair or flea market.
 But they were an important part of life in Maya culture.
 Dunning said the presence of roads between Maya cities would lend credence to the value the ancient Maya placed on trade with their neighbors.
 He thinks some of the larger squares identified on the LIDAR maps represent these open markets, adding:

 Soil analysis at other locations identified evidence of ancient butcher shops and stone masons.
-Dunning solicited the help of UC’s botanists who are conducting analyses that might shed light on his marketplace hypothesis.
+Dunning solicited the help of UC’s botanists, who are conducting studies that might shed light on his marketplace hypothesis.
 But the LIDAR maps themselves are instructive.
 Carr said:

 Ancient Maya sold and traded goods